Provider-Based Strategies

 5. Financial integration between parent and subordinate facilities

-7. Physical location – generally must be within 250 yards of parent entity to be considered “on campus” or within 35 miles from parent entity to be considered “off campus”
+7. Physical location (generally must be within 250 yards of main hospital buildings to be considered “on campus” or within 35 miles of the same to be considered “off campus”)

 Let us help you get a provider-based attestation.

 A provider-based determination is acquired from CMS through a self-attestation process (commonly referred to as a “provider-based attestation”).
-Submitting an attestation and the subsequent determination from CMS will assure providers that they are meeting the necessary requirements.
+Submitting an attestation and receiving the subsequent determination from CMS will assure providers that they are meeting the necessary requirements to protect the benefits described above.

-Our consultants are well versed in provider based strategies, contact us today.
+Our consultants are well versed in provider-based strategies and compliance, contact us today.